Kenzyhamed/Aura-TheWizardsQuest/Assignment2/README.md

 I downloaded Exomizer on my Windows laptop and used the WSL (Windows Subsystem for Linux) extension with Ubuntu to run the make command.
 After compiling, I created a .prg file for the title screen and ran various compression types on it, including level, raw, and mem.
 However, none of these worked as expected; they either returned syntax errors or produced no output.
 I then tried the sfx command, specifying the Vic-20 as the target, which successfully reduced the file size from 908 bytes to 603 bytes.
 I used the command:
 ./exomizer sfx sys -t 20 TitleScreen.prg -o TitleScreenExomizer.prg

+I tried adding more arguments as well and to try to compress it more but the end result was the same ./exomizer sfx sys -t 20 -p 100 -c -m 4096 -M 256 TitleScreen.prg -0 TitleScreenExomizer2.prg

 ## Our Attempt With zx0-6502 Compressor/Decompressor -Kenzy